Initial configuration

 - Restrict access by project/workspace where appropriate

-Related platform documentation: Role permissions and User policies.
+Related platform documentation: User Management, Role Permissions, and User Policies.

 Step 5: Add your first project